The 22 Best Ghost Books: Spooky and Not So Spooky

 This book is an award winner and the writing is undeniably wonderful.
 The story itself has elements of magic that added to the difficult subject matter.
 The story deals with drugs, violence, and poverty- all of which are completely relevant in today’s society.

 The characters did not develop throughout the story as much as I would have liked but, when added to the wonderful writing, this book in our list of ghost books is a worthwhile read.

 Strange, but probably one of the most imaginative novels I have ever experienced.
-It’s about the night that Abraham Lincoln buried this son and takes place entirely in the cemetery.
+It’s about the night that Abraham Lincoln buried his son and takes place entirely in the cemetery.

-I listened via Audible which was great because they used 166 voices including David Sedaris, Lena Dunham, Ben Stiller, Julianne Moore, Susan Sarandon, Kat Dennings and Don Cheadle among others.
+I listened to this full-cast audiobook which was great because it used 166 voices including David Sedaris, Lena Dunham, Ben Stiller, Julianne Moore, Susan Sarandon, Kat Dennings, and Don Cheadle among others.
 As ghost books go, this one is not to be missed!

 How many stars can I give?
 T.J Klune has done it again with the wonderful book.
 House on the Cerulean Sea was my favorite book last year and I am not sure that anything will top it.
 I read it in a day and loved every minute of this wonderful book.